Scale video-on-demand streaming with Wowza Streaming Engine Media Cache

 Notes:

-• When using a HTTPS source it is important to use the version of Java that ships with Wowza Streaming Engine to ensure Java SSL certificates are up to date.
+• When using an HTTPS source, it is important to use the version of Java that ships with Wowza Streaming Engine to ensure Java SSL certificates are up to date.

 • Wowza provides free 256-bit SSL certificates to licenses with active maintenance and support, including trial licenses, via the Wowza StreamLock™ AddOn.